 This Sweet Potato Casserole was a staple at our holiday dinners growing up.
-Sweet potato casserole is simple to make and will please even the pickiest eaters.
+It is simple to make and will please even the pickiest eaters.

 It’s taken me a while to get this Sweet Potato Casserole up because I can’t write it without getting weepy.
 When my husband and were getting married, my sister put together an album of recipes from family and friends as a wedding shower gift.

 As soon as I got wind of what she was doing, I specifically requested the recipe for my grandmother’s Sweet Potato Casserole, because this recipe is the best.
 We always serve it at Thanksgiving with mashed potatoes, mac and cheese, and my stuffing recipe.

 Yams – My preference is canned yams, but you could use fresh yams or sweet potatoes if they are well cooked.